janleigh/dotfiles/.github/README.md

    This is step-by-step how to install these dotfiles.
 Just [R.T.F.M](https://en.wikipedia.org/wiki/RTFM).

    First of all, this repository contains submodules.
 Ensure they are updated before installing.

+   > Make sure to have [Git LFS](https://git-lfs.github.com) installed since it's being used for the wallpaper submodule.
    ```sh
     $ git clone --recurse-submodules https://github.com/janleigh/dotfiles.git
     $ cd dotfiles && git submodule update --remote --merge